jacobobryant/biff/slate/source/index.html.md

 drawback of frameworks, which is that it's often less work in the long run to just stitch the libraries together yourself.

-Biff is currently **alpha quality**, though I am using it in production for <a href="https://findka.com" target="_blank">Findka</a>.
+Biff is currently alpha quality.
 Join `#biff` on <a href="http://clojurians.net" target="_blank">Clojurians Slack</a> for discussion.
-I want to help people succeed with Biff, so feel free to ask for help and let me know what I can improve.
-If you'd like to support my work and receive email updates about Biff, <a href="https://findka.com/subscribe/" target="_blank">subscribe to my newsletter</a>.
+Feel free to reach out for help, bug reports or anything else.
+I spend most of my time trying to figure out how the h\*ck to do marketing for Findka, so Biff-related distractions are always welcome.
+Also see the <a href="https://github.com/jacobobryant/biff/issues" target="_blank">issues</a>
+on Github.

 # Getting started